Be Aitbaar: Plot

 Asad (Kanwar Arsalan) is a shopkeeper of clothes shop.
 A customer (Fiza) is crazy about him but he does not share these feelings.
 Asad has a brother, Azaan (Salman Faisal) and his parents are (Birjees Farooqui) and Kamal (Hashim Butt).
 Azaan and Mahzeb are deeply in love with each other.
 But his mother disapproves and would like her sons to marry in a high class.

 After Asad saves Kamla from goons they fall in love and they get engaged.
 Before the wedding Salman and Asad engage in a fight resulting in Asad accidentally getting shot.

-The another story starts from Asif (Behroze Sabzwari), introducing himself as Mahzeb's office teacher and uncle of Asad's fiancée Fiza (Shanzey Ali).
+Another story starts from Asif (Behroze Sabzwari), introducing himself as Mahzeb's office teacher and uncle of Asad's fiancée Fiza (Shanzey Ali).
 Asif has a wife, Nausheen (Sabahat Bukhari), aunt of Zara (Sehra Asghar).
 Asif has a son, Sahir (Saqlain Bashir).
 Sahir has loved Kamla and goes to Kamla's home to propose her.
 Asif starts loving Kamla and marries her.